MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-02-05-jeff-berlin-part-2.markdown

 It's kind of like: <span class="important">we have a choice of taking what's in this jar and believing it's us, or believing that we are the person holding the jar and that the jar and its contents do not define us.</span> Other people, no matter what they stick in there, that doesn't need to change who we are.
 We're not in touch with being that person holding the jar.
 {: .interviewer }

-[Robert Fripp&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://en.wikipedia.org/wiki/Robert_Fripp) is all about this notion that we are--well, there's a guy named [Gurdjieff&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://en.wikipedia.org/wiki/George_Gurdjieff) that he follows, this philosopher, and that most people are in a sleeping walking state, almost like zombies and we're never truly awakened.
+[Robert Fripp&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://en.wikipedia.org/wiki/Robert_Fripp) is all about this notion that we are--well, there's a guy named [Gurdjieff&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://en.wikipedia.org/wiki/George_Gurdjieff) that he follows, this philosopher, and that most people are in a sleeping walking state, almost like zombies and we're never truly awakened.
 So, all of this stuff has been so central to a huge transformation in my own life since September 2014.
 Just huge for me.
 {: .interviewer }

 The conversation with Steve and then the guitar camp with Robert Fripp and then all the other experiences and all the reading, so I'm glad I haven't had a dark night of the soul, I'm lucky and very fortunate to not have had that, but those examples right there really feed into my understanding of what you're talking about.